elastic/crawler/README.md

   bin/crawler crawl /config/crawl-config.yml
 ```

+The `-v "$(pwd)":/config` flag maps your current directory to the container's `/config` directory, making your config file available to the crawler.

 ✅ **Success check**: You should see HTML content from `example.com` printed to your console, ending with `[primary] Finished a crawl.
 Result: success;`

 > [!TIP]
 > `output_sink: console` means results will be printed to your terminal instead of being indexed into Elasticsearch.
-In the next steps, we'll configure the crawler to index content into Elasticsearch instead by using `output_sink: elasticsearch`.
+We'll use `output_sink: elasticsearch` to index into Elasticsearch.

 #### Step 2: Get your Elasticsearch details